-- NIS has specific obligations for these measures, which are further detailed by an EU implementing act, the ‘DSP Regulation’.
+- NIS has specific obligations for these measures, which are further detailed by an additional law, the ‘DSP Regulation’.
 This section of the guide provides more information about these requirements.

 - You must implement measures that cover the security of your systems and facilities; incident handling; business continuity management; monitoring, auditing and testing; and compliance with international standards.